MM-ISTS: Cooperating Irregularly Sampled Time Series Forecasting with Multimodal Vision-Text LLMs: Experiments

 \subsubsection{Case Study}

-Figure~\ref{fig:combined} (b) visualizes the attention map in the Multimodal Alignment module, where ISTS features selectively attend to informative multimodal tokens.
-The sparse attention pattern indicates that the model filters noise and focuses on the most relevant information from the MLLM output.
-Figure~\ref{fig:combined} (c) displays the relationship between modality-aware gating weights and variable sparsity.
-We observe a clear trend: variables with high missing rates are assigned higher weights for the multimodal branch, while densely observed variables rely more on the numerical branch.
-This empirically validates our design motivation that the outputs of MLLM serve as effective complementary information when numerical data is scarce.
+Figure~\ref{fig:text_case_combined}~(b) visualizes the attention map in the Multimodal Alignment module, where ISTS features attend to informative multimodal tokens.
+The attention weights are not uniformly distributed over all tokens; instead, only a subset receives relatively large weights, suggesting selective use of multimodal information.
+Figure~\ref{fig:text_case_combined}~(c) shows the relationship between modality-aware gating weights and variable sparsity.
+Variables with high missing rates receive higher weights for multimodal features, while densely observed variables rely more on temporal features.
+Together, these observations support our design that MLLM outputs provide complementary information when numerical observations are scarce.